Close CRM Review in 2025: Features, Pricing, Pros & Cons

 Teams can customize their pipeline stages to match their specific sales process, rather than adapting to a rigid, predefined structure.
 As opportunities progress, Close tracks:

 This bird's-eye view helps managers identify bottlenecks, forecast revenue accurately, and provide targeted coaching where it's needed most.
-For businesses with multiple products or divisions, the Professional and Enterprise plans offer multiple pipeline views to maintain separate sales processes for different business lines.
+Close provides pipeline views across all plans, allowing businesses to visualize their sales processes effectively.
+Teams with multiple products or divisions can create separate pipeline views to maintain distinct sales processes for different business lines.

 4. Workflow automation